 Application Requirements for the Online Professional M.A.
 Program

 2. Current Resume (which is to be uploaded to the application).
 Your educational background (colleges and universities attended), work experience, and any special skills that may enhance your application credentials should be included in this resume.

 3. Official academic transcripts from all institutions attended.
 Transcripts must be mailed or emailed directly to the IWP Admissions Office (firstname.lastname@example.org) from your home institution(s).
 A minimum of a baccalaureate degree from an accredited institution is required.

-5. Three recommendation forms.
-For the online Professional Master of Arts program, two professional recommendations from recent supervisors verifying candidacy requirements and qualifying credentials and one character recommendation are required.
-These forms are sent automatically to your recommenders upon completion of your online application.
+4. Two recommendations.
+For the online Professional Master of Arts programs, two Professional Recommendations from recent supervisors verifying candidacy requirements and qualifying credentials are required.
+Recommenders must send letters directly to email@example.com.
 Individuals writing letters on your behalf should have known you for at least one year.
-The Character Recommendation cannot be from a family member.

 For more information, please contact: